jonverrier/RequirementLinter/src/UserStoryGuidelines.md

 Complete : The user story sufficiently describes the necessary capability, characteristic, constraint, or quality factor to meet the entity need without needing other information to understand the user story.
 Singular : The user story should state a single capability, characteristic, constraint, or quality factor.
 Verifiable : The user story is structured and worded such that its realization can be proven (verified) to the customer’s satisfaction at the level the requirements exist.
-Conforming : The individual requirements should conform to an approved standard template and style for writing requirements, when applicable.
+Conforming : The individual stories should conform to an approved standard template and style for writing requirements, when applicable.
 Correct : The user story must be an accurate representation of the entity need from which it was transformed.
 Feasible : The user story can be realized within entity constraints (e.g., cost, schedule, technical, legal, regulatory) with acceptable risk.

 Copyright (c) 2025 Jon Verrier